Motivic classes of some classifying stacks: Universal tori

 The original theorem regarding the class of the torus $L^\times$ for a degree $n$ separable algebra extension $L/k$ is recovered by letting $f\colon \Spec k \to \BB \Sigma_n$ be the map corresponding to the $\BB\Sigma_n$-torsor $\Conf^n L/k$ and applying the ring homomorphism $f^\ast\colon\K0(\cAS_{\BB\Sigma_n}) \to \K0(\cVar_k) $, which respects the pre-lambda structure, to the class of the rank $n$ universal torus.

 Computations in the Burnside ring can often be made very explicit with the use of the ring $\SCF{G}$ of \term{super central functions} for $G$.
-This is the ring of integer valued functions on the set of subgroups of $G$ which are constant over conjugacy classes.
-Given a $G$-set $E$, and a subgroup $H \subset G$, the $H$-mark of $S$ is defined as the number of fixed points of $S$ under the natural $H$-action on $E$ obtained by restriction.
-The marks define a super central function, and we get a map $\Bu{G} \to \SCF{G}$, which is a ring homomorphism.
-By a fundamental result by Burnside, this homomorphism is injective.
+The elements of $\SCF{G}$ are integer valued class functions on the set of subgroups of $G$.
+That is, functions which are constant on conjugacy classes.
+Addition and multiplication is defined elementwise.
+Given a $G$-set $E$, and a subgroup $H \subset G$, the \term{$H$-mark} of $E$ is defined as the number of fixed points of $E$ under the natural $H$-action on $E$ obtained by restriction.
+Since the number of fixed points only depends on the conjugacy class of $H$, taking marks for all subgroups of $G$ gives a super central function.
+This induces a map $\Bu{G} \to \SCF{G}$, which turns out to be a ring homomorphism.
+By a classical result by Burnside~\cite[§180]{burnside1955}, this homomorphism is injective.
 The pre-lambda ring structure on $\Bu{G}$ extends to $\SCF{G}$ in natural way.
 We also get an injective function $\Bu{G}[\ell] \to \SCF{G}[\ell]$ of polynomials.
-Using this, we get a more explicit description of the expression $(\ell - 1)^S$ in terms of marks.
+Using this, we get a more explicit description of the expression $(\ell - 1)^E$ in terms of marks.

 \begin{prop} Let $G$ be a finite group and $E$ a finite $G$-set.
 Let $H \subset G$ be a subgroup and let $w_1, \ldots, w_r$ be the length of the orbits of $E$ under the natural $H$-action.
 Then the $H$-mark of $(\ell-1)^E$ is given by the polynomial